Video2Layout: Recall and Reconstruct Metric-Grounded Cognitive Map for Spatial Reasoning: Experiment

 \subsection{Experiment setting}

-\textbf{Implementation Details.} 1) In the SFT training stage, Qwen-2.5-VL-7B-Instruct is adopted as the base model.
-The training is conducted for 3 epochs with a per-device batch size of 2, and the maximum completion length is set to 8192 tokens.
-For parameter-efficient fine-tuning, LoRA\cite{hulora} is used with a rank of 64 and an alpha of 128, while the initial learning rate is 1e-4.
-For image processing, image inputs are resized and constrained to a maximum pixel count of 200704.
-2) In the RL training stage, the rollout batch size is set to 32, with a per-device batch size of 2 and 8 trajectories sampled per sample.
-The constraints on image pixel count and the maximum model sequence length remain consistent with those in the SFT stage.
-3) In the evaluation stage, the maximum pixel count is set to 200704 for QVS-Bench and 392000 for other benchmarks.
-Across all benchmarks, the generation temperature is uniformly set to 0.01, the maximum output length to 2048, and the maximum model input length to 16384.
-The base model is prompted to generate direct answers, as it has not undergone intermediate reasoning training.
+\textbf{Implementation Details.} 1) During the SFT training phase, Qwen-2.5-VL-7B-Instruct is adopted as the base model.
+The training is conducted for 3 epochs.
+For parameter-efficient fine-tuning, LoRA~\cite{hulora} is employed, with a rank of 64, an alpha of 128, and an initial learning rate of 1e-4.
+2) During the RL training phase, the rollout batch size is set to 32, with 8 trajectories sampled per query.
+3) In the evaluation phase, Across all benchmarks, the generation temperature is uniformly set to 0.01.
+Since the base model has not undergone intermediate reasoning training, it is prompted to generate direct answers.
+Additionally, human evaluation is conducted on QVS-Bench: 100 questions are randomly selected from this benchmark, and 6 human annotators are invited to perform the evaluation to verify the rationality and accuracy of the model’s outputs.

 \textbf{Benchmarks.} To comprehensively evaluate the model's spatial reasoning capabilities, we employ a diverse suite of benchmarks.
 Our evaluation centers on QVS-Bench, supplemented by extensive evaluations of four other well-established benchmarks: EmbSpatial-Bench\cite{du2024embspatial}, ViewSpatial-Bench\cite{li2025viewspatialbenchevaluatingmultiperspectivespatial}, OmniSpatial-Bench\cite{omnispatial25}, and SPAR-Bench\cite{zhang2025flatland}.
-For detailed descriptions of these benchmarks, refer to Appendix \cref{sec:benchmarks}.